DigiBP/AS25_Chocolat_Express/README.md

 - Long waiting times and inefficient follow-ups
 - No standardized decision logic for matching

-The main challenge was to define **relevant matching dimensions** (medical, logistical, and personal preferences) and implement them in a structured, automated decision-support tool.
+Our initial step was to define **relevant matching dimensions** (medical, logistical, and personal preferences) and implement them in a structured, automated decision-support tool.
+In the real world setting the matching dimensions are not clearly defined across therapists adding to the patients search burden.

 ![As-Is Process](Appendix_README/AS-IS-Process.png)